operator-framework/operator-registry/docs/design/operator-bundle.md

 ```

 *Notes:*
-* In case of a mismatch, the `annotations.yaml` file is authoritative because on-cluster operator-registry that relies on these annotations has access to the yaml file only.
+* In case of a mismatch, the `annotations.yaml` file is authoritative because the on-cluster operator-registry that relies on these annotations has access to the yaml file only.
 * The potential use case for the `LABELS` is - an external off-cluster tool can inspect the image to check the type of a given bundle image without downloading the content.

 This example uses [Operator Registry Manifests](https://github.com/operator-framework/operator-registry#manifest-format) format to build an operator bundle image.
 The source directory of an operator registry bundle has the following layout.
 ```
 $ tree test
 test
-├── 0.1.0
+├── testbackup.crd.yaml
-│   ├── testbackup.crd.yaml
+├── testcluster.crd.yaml
-│   ├── testcluster.crd.yaml
+├── testoperator.v0.1.0.clusterserviceversion.yaml
-│   ├── testoperator.v0.1.0.clusterserviceversion.yaml
+├── testrestore.crd.yaml
-│   └── testrestore.crd.yaml
+└── metadata
     └── annotations.yaml
 ```

 ### Bundle Dockerfile